sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Create HTML report using data from Stargazer. *gt* is input genotype file from Stargazer.
+Create HTML report using data from Stargazer. *gt* is genotype file from Stargazer.

 Options